rearc/quest/README.md

 # A quest in the clouds

 ### Q. What is this quest ?
 #####  It is a fun way to assess your cloud skills.
+It is also a good representative sample of the work we do at Rearc.
 Quest is a webapp made with node.js and golang.

 ### Q. Do i need to be an expert in node.js and golang ?
 #####  No. The starting point of the quest app is `npm install && npm start`.
 That is all the node.js you need to know.
 And you wont even see golang.